 • concrete, related to exploration, manipulation and creation using concrete materials;

-• semi-concrete, related to an illustration, drawing or other representation on paper;
+• visual or semi-concrete, connected to an illustration, drawing or any other representation on paper;

-• symbolic, related to any representation made from numbers or symbols;
+• symbolic, linked to any representation made with numbers or symbols;

-• “in words”, related to a verbal or written explanation or description.
+• “with words”, related to a verbal or written explanation or description.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 18.

-In the junior grades, students explore relationships and represent them in different ways.
-In Grade 6, they learn that a relationship can be represented by a situation (non-numeric pattern), a table of values, an algebraic expression, an equation (functional relationship rule) or a graph.
-The arrows in the diagram below indicate the links between the various common representations of a relationship.
+In the junior grades, students explore patterns and represent them in different ways.
+In Grade 6, students learn that a growing pattern can be represented by a situation (non-numeric pattern), a word rule, a table of values, or a graphical representation.
+The arrows in the graph below show the connections between these representations.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 41.

 The repeating pattern is composed of 4 red triangles, 2 blue squares, 4 red triangles, 2 blue squares, 4 red triangles, 2 blue squares.